storacha/filecoin-services/README.md

 ## ⚠️ IMPORTANT DISCLAIMER

-**🚨 THE PANDORA CONTRACT IS CURRENTLY UNDER ACTIVE DEVELOPMENT AND IS NOT READY FOR PRODUCTION USE 🚨**
+**🚨 THE WARM STORAGE CONTRACT IS CURRENTLY UNDER ACTIVE DEVELOPMENT AND IS NOT READY FOR PRODUCTION USE 🚨**

 **DO NOT USE IN PRODUCTION ENVIRONMENTS**